yuki-961004/binaryRL/README.md

 <!---------------------------------------------------------->

 ### Parameter Recovery
-> Before reading too much into the best-fitting parameter values, $\theta_{m}^{MLE}$,  it is important to check whether the fitting procedure gives meaningful parameter values in the best case scenario, -that is, when fitting fake data where the ‘true’ parameter values are known (Nilsson et al., 2011).
-Such a procedure is known as ‘Parameter Recovery’, and is a crucial part of any model-based analysis.
+> "Before reading too much into the best-fitting parameter values, $\theta_{m}^{MLE}$,  it is important to check whether the fitting procedure gives meaningful parameter values in the best case scenario, -that is, when fitting fake data where the ‘true’ parameter values are known (Nilsson et al., 2011).
+Such a procedure is known as ‘Parameter Recovery’, and is a crucial part of any model-based analysis."

 <p align="center">
     <img src="./fig/parameter_recovery.png" alt="RL Models" width="70%">
 </p>

 ### Model Recovery
-> More specifically, model recovery involves simulating data from all models (with a range of parameter values carefully selected as in the case of parameter recovery) and then fitting that data with all models to determine the extent to which fake data generated from model A is best fit by model A as opposed to model B. This process can be summarized in a confusion matrix that quantifies the probability that each model is the best fit to data generated from the other models, that is, *p*(*fit model* = B | *simulated model* = A).
+> "More specifically, model recovery involves simulating data from all models (with a range of parameter values carefully selected as in the case of parameter recovery) and then fitting that data with all models to determine the extent to which fake data generated from model A is best fit by model A as opposed to model B. This process can be summarized in a confusion matrix that quantifies the probability that each model is the best fit to data generated from the other models, that is, *p*(*fit model* = B | *simulated model* = A)."

 <p align="center">
     <img src="./fig/model_recovery.png" alt="RL Models" width="70%">